 For example, there is a universal reading network, known as the visual word form area (VWFA), which is specialised to see words before we’re exposed to them.
 Could this system be triggered under the influence of psychedelics and lead to the visualisation of word-like images?
 Studies have shown that when Japanese subjects were asked to imagine writing complex kanji ideograms, the VWFA was activated.
 Perhaps, then, a psychedelic stimulating this brain region and/or other regions involved in language could lead to perceived images of strange writing.

-After examining patients who report hallucinations of text, researchers say the hallucinations matched the known specialisations of the VWFA, but ultimately rejected the idea that the VWFA was responsible for this effect, given that these patients had alexia: an ability to recognise or read written words or letters, resulting from damage to the VWFA.
+After examining patients who report hallucinations of text, researchers say the hallucinations matched the known specialisations of the VWFA, but ultimately rejected the idea that the VWFA was responsible for this effect, given that these patients had alexia: an inability to recognise or read written words or letters, resulting from damage to the VWFA.
 Instead, they suggested that the experience is related to the cortical network involved in the auditory hallucinations of schizophrenia.
-However, these pertained to hallucinations of correct, meaningful written sentences of phrases.
+Yet whatever the explanation may be, these are still hallucinations of correct, meaningful written sentences or phrases.
 How are we to explain hallucinations of asemic, alien writing?
 Patients with damage to the temporoparietal cortex, which serves the function of language, have experienced hallucinations of written words, but again, these words are meaningful.

-It is intriguing to note that the VWFA is next to the area of the brain (the fusiform face area) that processes faces – and both areas seem to be connected.
+It is intriguing to note that the VWFA is next to the area of the brain (the fusiform face area) that processes faces – and the former is involved in memory encoding of both words and faces.
 Might this have something to do with why asemic writing can turn out to be pareidolic, having the appearance of both writing and faces?
 Perhaps both brain regions are engaged in the creation of pareidolic asemic writing.
 There are, however, several brain areas involved in writing tasks.
 Would all the regions activated in writing meaningful words also be activated in the case of writing asemic xenoglyphs?